th1j5/ouroboros.rocks/content/en/docs/Tutorials/ovpn-tut.md

    This tutorial explains how to create an encrypted tunnel for IP traffic.
 ---

-We recently added 256-bit ECDHE-AES encryption to Ouroboros (in the _be_ branch).
+We recently added 256-bit ECDHE-AES encryption to Ouroboros.
 This tutorial shows how to create an *encrypted IP tunnel* using the Ouroboros VPN (ovpn) tool, which exposes _tun_ interfaces to inject Internet Protocol traffic into an Ouroboros flow.

 We'll first illustrate what's going on over an Ethernet loopback adapter and then show how to create an encrypted tunnel between two